rosswintle/statamic-asset-cache/README.md

 # Statamic 3 Asset Cache

 A Statamic (v3) addon that automates downloading CSS and JS assets from CDNs so that they can be self hosted.

 This is a Statamic tag based on my [Laravel Asset Cache](https://github.com/rosswintle/laravel-asset-cache/) package.

 ## Installation

+Use the following versions (I think - pre v3.x may not have been accurate):

+* v3.x for Statamic 3.3/Laravel 9 on PHP 8.0/8.1
+* v2.x for Statamic 3.1/3.2/Laravel 8 on PHP 7/8.0
+* v1.x for Statamic 3.0/Laravel 8 on PHP 7

 Install the package with composer: